pdebartol/aml-lecture-notes/README.md

 # Advanced Machine Learning Lecture Notes Fall 2020

-[@pierobartolo](https://github.com/pierobartolo) and [@MirkoDeVita98](https://github.com/MirkoDeVita98) co-authored these lectures notes for the Advanced Machine Learning course at ETH Zürich.
+[@pierobartolo](https://github.com/pierobartolo) and [@MirkoDeVita98](https://github.com/MirkoDeVita98) co-authored these lectures notes for the Advanced Machine Learning course at ETH Zürich. [@lucidBrot](https://github.com/lucidBrot/) collected changes from their two repositories, as well as from [@advilema](https://github.com/advilema) and combined them in one repository.

 **You have all the rights to fork this repository and build upon it as long as you give credits to the authors.**

 ## Access